semgrep/semgrep-docs/docs/playground.md

 import MoreHelp from "/src/components/MoreHelp"

-# Creating rules with Semgrep Playground
+# Creating and managing rules with Semgrep Playground

 Semgrep Playground is a live editor used to create and test rule patterns on sample code.
 By testing rule patterns on sample code, you are able to quickly assess the purpose, utility, and speed of a rule as well as save it for later refinement, reuse, or sharing.